Retronator/Pixel-Art-Academy/public/pixelartacademy/challenges/drawing/pixelartsoftware/readme.md

 - [Thimbleweed Park](https://thimbleweedpark.com) by Gary Winnick (permission via Ron Gilbert)

-Sound effects in this folder are not covered by CC-SA, but their respective licenses.
+Some sound effects in this folder are not covered by CC-SA, but their respective licenses.

 Creative Commons: